awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Lightsail content delivery network \(CDN\) distributions make it easy for you to accelerate the delivery of content hosted on your Lightsail resources by storing and serving it on Amazon’s global delivery network, powered by Amazon CloudFront\.
 Distributions also help you enable your website to support HTTPS traffic by providing simple SSL certificate creation and hosting\.
 Finally, distributions can help reduce the load on your Lightsail resources and help your website handle large traffic spikes\.
 Like all of Lightsail’s features, setup can be completed with just a few clicks, and you pay a simple monthly price\.

 **What types of resources can I use as the origin of my distributions?**
 Lightsail distributions allow you to use your Lightsail instances and load balancers as origins\.
+Lightsail containers are not currently supported as origins\.
 Resources outside of Lightsail, such as S3 buckets, are not supported\.

 **Do I need to attach a static IP to my Lightsail instance in order to use it as an origin for my Lightsail distribution?**
 Yes, static IPs are required to be attached to instances that are specified as origins\.